ersoykadir/Requirement-Traceability-Analysis/README.md

 We have a Config file which controls everything related to running configurations.
 Beware that the tool needs the requirement specifications for the repository you provided.
 The two repositories with their requirements is available on the repo, which were also used for development of this tool.

+### Dashboard

 Navigate to http://neodash.graphapp.io/ to view the dashboard.
+From the menu, navigate to `new dashboard`.
+Provide the default neo4j credentials mentioned above.
+From left menu bar, navigate to `load`.
+Proceed to `Select from Neo4j` option on the opening page and select our pre-uploaded dashboard template.
+The dashboard must be ready for use.
+In the case that dashboard template doesn't show up, `Select from File` option can always be used and the dashboard template can be taken from our [repository](https://github.com/ersoykadir/Requirement-Traceability-Analysis/blob/main/dashboard-template.json).
 Navigate to http://localhost:7474/ to view graph database.